 This course focuses on performance requirements and techniques for the actor, including the process of preparation to performance, and the stylistic differences between genres.
 The course utilizes material from existing theatre literature in a variety of styles.
 Solo and ensemble participation is expected of students.
 Restricted to theatre majors.
 Restricted to students with junior standing and higher.
 May be repeated for credit.

 Courses on topics of interest to students in theatre offered on the basis of need, interest, or timeliness.
 Prerequisites as determined by the instructor.
 Restricted to students with junior standing or higher.
 May be repeated for credit.
-For specific section description, click to the Section Details in VitNet.
+See registrar's office current class schedules Web page for specific semester description.

 Advanced non-classroom experiences in the field of theatre.
 Placements are off-campus, and may be full- or part-time, and with or without pay.
 Credit for experiences must be sought prior to occurance, and learning contracts must be submitted to the theatre faculty before the end of the first week of the semester.
 See the experiential learning: internship section of this catalog for more details.
 Restricted to theatre majors and minors.
 Permission of department required.
 Graded CR/NC.

 Independent reading and/or research under the guidance of a theatre faculty member.
 Refer to the academic policy section for independent study policy.
 Independent study contract is required.
 May be repeated for credit.